Extending the planar theory of anyons to quantum wire networks: Generators of graph braid groups for general graphs

 We will call this a simple exchange and denote by $\sigma_1^{(x,y)}$, see Figure~\ref{fig::simple-beta}.

-In order to realise a simple exchange of anyons $i$ and $i+1$ one needs to first distribute the anyons $1$ through $i-1$ on the leaves of the star graph and move them back in the same order after the exchange.
+In order to realise a simple exchange of particles $i$ and $i+1$ one needs to first distribute the particles $1$ through $i-1$ on the leaves of the star graph and move them back in the same order after the exchange.
 This is realised by the following sequence of $\beta$-moves

-where $x(k)$ is the leaf visited by $k$th anyon (with anyon $1$ being the closest to the junction).
+where $x(k)$ is the leaf visited by $k$th particle (with particle $1$ being the closest to the junction).
 Analogous $\beta$-moves can be realised on a rooted tree graph $(T,*)$.
 Namely, let $v\in T$ be an essential vertex (i.e. a vertex of degree $d(v)\geq 2$).
 One can embed a rooted star graph of the order $d(v)$, $(S,*_S)$, into a neighbourhood of $v$ in $T$

 so that the essential vertices are mapped onto each other and $\iota_v(*_S)$ lies on the unique path connecting $v$ with $*\in T$, as shown in Figure~\ref{fig::beta-tree}a.
-Then, the move $\beta_{v,x}$ is defined as the composition $\beta_{v,x}:=\beta_0\beta_x$, where $\beta_0$ transports an anyon from the base configuration on the edge containing the root $*\in T$ to $\iota_v(*_S)$ and $\beta_x$ transports the same anyon from $\iota_v(*_S)$ to the leaf $a$ of the embedded star graph, see Figure~\ref{fig::beta-tree}b.
+Then, the move $\beta_{v,x}$ is defined as the composition $\beta_{v,x}:=\beta_0\beta_x$, where $\beta_0$ transports a particle from the base configuration on the edge containing the root $*\in T$ to $\iota_v(*_S)$ and $\beta_x$ transports the same particle from $\iota_v(*_S)$ to the leaf $a$ of the embedded star graph, see Figure~\ref{fig::beta-tree}b.

 Thus, we analogously define the simple braids associated with the vertex $v$ as

 Note that any simple graph braid in $B_n(\Gamma)$ can be embedded into $B_{n+1}(\Gamma)$ via conjugation by a $\beta_{u,y}$-move where $u$ is an essential vertex of $\Gamma$ and $1\leq y\leq d(v)-1$.